akunna1/React-Vs-HTML-code/README.md

 # React-Vs-Html-code
-Comparing writing pages for web apps using react and html.
+Comparing how to write/create pages for web apps using react.js and html.
 The example (i.e index.html and index.jsx) used it to create a navigation bar.

 **Differences:**
 ### Key Differences